LorisMarini/docker-mvp/README.md

 **docker-compose.yml**

-I define a single service with no dependencies and no external volumes in a simple docker-compose yaml file:
+This is where we define a single service with no dependencies and no external volumes in a simple docker-compose yaml file:

 ```yaml
 version: "3.7"